annotation/text-fabric/docs/Server/Kernel.md

         but when the client needs to access members, they will be fetched on the fly.

-        This is a performance problem when the server sends a big list or dict, and the client iterates over all its items.
+        This is a performance problem when the service sends a big list or dict, and the client iterates over all its items.
 Each item will be fetched in a separate interprocess call, which causes an enormous overhead.

         Boxing only happens for mutable objects.
 And here lies the work-around:

-        The server must send big chunks of data as immutable objects, such as tuples.
+        The service must send big chunks of data as immutable objects, such as tuples.
 They are sent within a single interprocess call, and fly swiftly through the connecting pipe.